magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- AC-2606-->

-*  The PaypalExpressToken resolver has been updated to use correct input from the GraphQL schema.
-Previously, adding the `use_paypal_credit` input that is defined in `etc/schema.graphqls` to `createPaypalExpressToken` requests has no effect because the code was incorrectly checking for the presence of `paypal_credit` rather than `use_paypal_credit`.
+*  The resolver for the createPaypalExpressToken mutation has been updated to correctly use the value specified in the use_paypal_credit input field.
+Previously, it attempted to use an invalid `paypal_credit` field.
 [GitHub-35180](https://github.com/magento/magento2/issues/35180)

 ### Performance